Nagorno-Karabakh: Azerbaijan discloses troop deaths despite cease-fire | DW | 13.12.2020

 The Nagorno-Karabakh conflict erupted in September with clashes between Azerbaijan and separatists backed by Armenia over the mountainous region.

-Fighting supposedly ceased on November 10, thanks to a Russia-brokered peace deal that saw the Armenians cede parts of its territory.
+Fighting supposedly ceased on November 10, thanks to a Russia-brokered peace deal that saw Armenia cede parts of its territory.

 Russia has deployed nearly 2,000 peacekeepers to the troubled region for at least five years, to monitor the peace deal and to facilitate the return of refugees.

-Responding to Armenian accusations, the Baku government said the clashes over the weekend had taken place in an area that fell under its control, while its forces carried out a military operation against enemy forces responsible for the deadly attacks on Azeri servicemen.
+Responding to Armenian accusations, the Baku government said the clashes over the weekend had taken place in an area that fell under its control.
+It said its forces had carried out a military operation against enemy forces responsible for the deadly attacks on Azeri servicemen.

 But Armenia said its forces we simply repelling attempted intrusions by Azerbaijan's forces into territories supposed to remain under the control of the rebel province's government.